Transformer Interpretability Beyond Attention Visualization: Visualizations - Text

 Evidently, our method is the only one that is able to present support for both sides, see panels (b,c) of each image.
 GradCAM often suffers from highlighting the evidence in the opposite direction (sign reversal), e.g., Fig.~\ref{fig:my_label1}(g), in which the counter-factual explanation of GradCAM supports the negative, ground truth, sentiment and not the positive one.

 Partial LRP (panels d,e) is not class-specific in practice.
-This provides it with an advantage in the quantitative experiments: PartialLRP highlights words with both positive and negative connotations from the same sentence, which better matches the behavior of the human annotators who are asked to mark complete sentences.
+This provides it with an advantage in the quantitative experiments: Partial LRP highlights words with both positive and negative connotations from the same sentence, which better matches the behavior of the human annotators who are asked to mark complete sentences.

-Notice that in most visualizations, it seems that the rollout method focuses mostly on the separation token [SEP], and fails to generate meaningful visualizations, this corresponds to the results presented in the quantitative experiments.
+Notice that in most visualizations, it seems that the rollout method focuses mostly on the separation token [SEP], and fails to generate meaningful visualizations.
+This corresponds to the results presented in the quantitative experiments.

 It seems from our results, e.g., Fig.~\ref{fig:my_label1}(b,c) that the BERT tokenizer leads to unintuitive results.
 For example, ``joyless'' is broken down into ``joy'' and ``less'', each supporting different sides of the decision.